Abhishek-xavi/Abhishek-xavi.github.io/content/featured/DecisionTree/index.md

 showInProjects: true
 ---

-A Decision Tree was built from scratch.
-It was evaluated against Scikit's Implementation and the hyper parameters were analysed to understand their effect on the model.
-Statistical Analysis of the hyper parameters were evaluated to compare the two models.
+- Developed a Decision Tree from scratch in python.
+- Evaluated its performance against scikit-learns implementation and reported on time and memory complexity, accuracy, recall, precision and F-1 score.